[ HOME ] [ MAKING A HALF HOUR SOLAR COOKER ] [ SMALLER WOOD GAS STOVE ]

 My Experiment building a Woodgas Stove.

 A Woodgas stove is an efficient way of cooking with wood.
-It allows a more controlled burn.
+It allows a more controlled and complete burn than an open flame.
 A small amount of wood goes a long way.
 In my experiment I used 250 grams of wood to boil a litre of water in 8 minutes and had flames for a further 12 minutes.
 I could have boiled another litre of liquid, or boiled what I had for 20 or more minutes.

 I constructed this can stove using 2 coffee cans.
 One is a large size close to a gallon paint can.
 The other is fits comfortably inside the larger can.
 The cooking pot sits on the screws.
 I experimented with various heights to get the best burn.
 Once I hit on the sweet spot the fire immediately burned much better and the jets became stronger.